ashn-dot-dev/site/thoughts/blog-ideas.md

 ## Elseless Programming
 Reference that Golang talk about the things in Go that the speaker never uses.

-## Golden Testing in C99
-Use autil library as example.
-Or put together a minimal Makefile + boilerplate code to get started.

 ## Pre C99 static assert
 Use the hackey enum trick.